-- 1/2 cup lukewarm water (110F.
+- 1/2 cup + 2 tablespoon lukewarm Water (110F.
 If you do not have thermometer, microwave tap water for 20 seconds.
 If you have hot water from the faucet, you can use that straight without microwaving).

 - 2 tablespoon + 1 teaspoon Sugar (divided: 2 tbsp for flour mixture, 1 tsp for yeast mixture)

-- 1 tbsp canola oil or any flavorless oil plus extra 1/2 tsp for greasing a large bowl
+- 1 tablespoon Canola Oil or any Flavorless Oil plus extra 1/2 teaspoon for greasing a large bowl

 - Braised Meat (Asado) Filling or BBQ Pulled Chicken Filling

 Note: If using instant yeast (the granules will be finer), you can skip the “blooming” process of the yeast (step 1).
 Just mix the instant yeast to the dry ingredients just don’t put the yeast close to the salt.

 - Activate the Yeast: Mix water, active dry yeast and 1 teaspoon sugar in a bowl of the stand mixer.
 Set aside for 10 minutes until it becomes foamy and it starts to bubble.
 Add 1 tbsp oil and stir.